 \subsection{Structure functions and heavy-tailed statistics of velocity increments}

 In Fig.~\ref{structvelo}, we present the absolute longitudinal structure functions of the reconstructed velocity field.
-Two distinct regimes can be identified: (i) On small scales, the structure functions display a smooth behaviour, with $\zeta_v(p)\propto p$ and a first-order exponent $\zeta_v(1)\simeq 0.95$.
-This regime does not correspond to a resolved scaling range and is most likely dominated by the smoothing inherent to the reconstruction procedure; (ii) On larger scales, $50$--$450\ h^{-1}\mathrm{Mpc}$, a multiaffine scaling regime emerges, characterised by $\zeta_v(1)\simeq 0.4$ and $\zeta_v(2)\simeq 0.6$.
-The latter value is consistent with the measured slope of the velocity power spectrum, $\beta = \zeta_v(2) + 3 \simeq 3.6$ (see Fig.~\ref{velocitypowerspectrum}), as expected from the standard relation between the second-order structure function exponent and the spectral index in three dimensions.
-In this large-scale regime, the scaling function $\zeta_v(q)$ exhibits a clear nonlinear dependence on $q$, indicating statistically significant intermittency.
-We quantify this intermittency using the multifractal parameters $\alpha = 1.7$, $C_1 = 0.12$, and $H = 0.4$ (see Fig.~\ref{zetavelo}).\\
+Two distinct regimes can be identified: (i) On small scales, the structure functions display a smooth variation, with $\zeta_v(p)\propto p$ and a first-order exponent $\zeta_v(1)\simeq 0.95$.
+This regime does not correspond to a resolved scaling range and is likely dominated by the smoothing inherent in the reconstruction procedure. (ii) On larger scales, $50$--$450\ h^{-1}\mathrm{Mpc}$, a multiaffine scaling regime emerges, characterised by $\zeta_v(1)\simeq 0.4$ and $\zeta_v(2)\simeq 0.6$.
+This value is consistent with the measured slope of the velocity power spectrum, $\beta = \zeta_v(2) + 3 \simeq 3.6$ (see Fig.~\ref{velocitypowerspectrum}), as expected from the standard relation between the second-order structure-function exponent and the spectral index in three dimensions.
+In this large-scale regime, the scaling function $\zeta_v(q)$ exhibits a clear non-linear dependence on $q$, indicating clear statistical intermittency.
+We quantified this intermittency using the multifractal parameters $\alpha = 1.7$, $C_1 = 0.12$, and $H = 0.4$ (see Fig.~\ref{zetavelo}).\\

 In Fig.~\ref{IncrementsVelocity}, we examine the probability density functions (PDFs) of velocity increments at several separations within the scaling regime.
-At relatively small separations, the PDFs display pronounced heavy tails and clear departures from Gaussian statistics.
-Gaussian models systematically underestimate the probability of large fluctuations, indicating the presence of intermittency in the velocity field.
+At relatively small separations, the PDFs display pronounced non-Gaussian heavy tails and clear departures from Gaussian statistics.
+Gaussian distributions systematically underestimate the probability of large fluctuations, indicating the presence of intermittency in the velocity field.